 How LinkedIn Can Benefit You

 You can also join groups on LinkedIn that could connect you to prospects.
-By participating in groups that are relevant to you or your business (e.g., your college, a favorite charity, or a professional association), you are one step closer to connecting to new people with similar backgrounds.
+By joining groups that are relevant to you or your business (e.g., your college, a favorite charity, or a professional association), you are one step closer to connecting to new people with similar backgrounds.
 Because you’re mutually connected by the group and common interest, taking the next step is much easier than a cold call or an unsolicited email.

 What to Post on LinkedIn and How Often to Post It